Reactions to Seattle schools chief Denise Juneau’s resignation are mixed

 But when the pandemic hit, her working relationship with the Seattle School Board — responsible for hiring and firing the superintendent — began to strain.

-Hampson was one of four new board members who arrived late last year eager to push equity initiatives forward.
+Four new board members who arrived late last year eager to push equity initiatives forward.
 But as they and Juneau described it, the pandemic didn’t allow them much time to work on their relationships.

 “When buildings closed, I was literally just getting into the habit of remembering to bring my ID and key card in the building,” said Liza Rankin, who was elected last year.
 “I think we really missed out on the opportunity to have the type of easing in and setting up conversations because we had to switch into handling an emergency.”